Menu

 Remember: keep your little one’s hearing devices on all waking hours so they don’t miss a word or language learning opportunity!

 Try this: Pretend you’re a sports announcer commenting with a play-by-play of what’s happening.
-Narrate everything you and your baby do
+Narrate everything you and your baby does.

 Learn more about how to use parentese and grow your baby’s brain for listening and talking!